Smart SEOs and content marketers know that search engines have evolved beyond optimizing for keywords to optimizing for topics.

 None of the available tools answer: What should I do first?
 What is the best way to plan all of this out?

-How to answers those questions (and more) are what we’ll provide a framework for in this article.
+How to answers those questions (and more) are why we developed our own internal tool and are what we’ll provide a framework for in this article.

 Where Topic Clusters Fit in Content Strategy

 Planning a content editorial calendar from a huge list of unorganized keywords is a mess.
 Grouping them into clusters makes things easier.
 It lets you segment based on relevance, search intent, the customer’s journey, etc.